MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/windows-foundation-iunknown.md

 ### Parameters
 `left` `right`
-An **IUnknown** value whose pointers to mutually swap with that of the other parameter.
+An **IUnknown** value whose pointer to mutually swap with that of the other parameter.

 ## See also
 * [winrt namespace](winrt.md)